jmercouris/galapagos_volume/README.md

 https://en.wikipedia.org/wiki/Darwin_(operating_system)

 ## Why did you make Galapagos?
-I made Galapagos because I like doing this from the command line, sometimes I am just SSH'd into my machine, or I have a full screen terminal open.
+I made Galapagos because I like doing things from the command line, sometimes I am just SSH'd into my machine, or I have a full screen terminal open.
 I don't like going away from it and using the mouse.

 ## How to create new distributions with Pyinstaller?
 http://www.pyinstaller.org

-pyinstaller -F program.py
++ `rm -rf dist`
++ `pyinstaller -F volume.py`

 ## Shell Commands to Change the Volume (This program executes/wraps these commands)